understanding-the-connected-home/book/controlling_privacy.md

 _Privacy Machines at the Mozilla Open IoT design sprint, Berlin April 2016._

 One of these machines was the Wayback Machine: A little box that explored privacy and control over privacy in the home through the metaphor of time.
-Concretely, it would switch off various media-related technologies one by one - much like the privacy dimmer - in reverse chronological order in which they were introduced: Go back to 2013 and most smart home products would have stopped working; turn the dial back to 2004 and you would have lost access to Youtube, Facebook, Twitter.
+Concretely, it would switch off various media-related technologies one by one—much like the privacy dimmer—in reverse chronological order in which they were introduced: Go back to 2013 and most smart home products would have stopped working; turn the dial back to 2004 and you would have lost access to Youtube, Facebook, Twitter.
 Go back to 1996 and your internet access might be turned off.

 ![Privacy Machines at the Mozilla Open IoT design sprint](/img/privacy_machines_top.jpg)